javanhut/DSATutor/docs/practice.md

 ### Problem Workspace

-Three-column layout:
+Two-column layout:

-1. **Left Panel**: Problem description, examples, constraints
+1. **Left Panel**: Problem description, examples, constraints, hints, solution, and visualization tabs
-2. **Center Panel**: Code editor with run/submit buttons
+2. **Right Panel**: Code editor with run/submit buttons and test case results

-3. **Right Panel**: Tabs for test cases, output, hints, visualization, solution
+### Code Editor

+The practice mode uses the same CodeMirror-based editor as the sandbox with full Python support:

+- **Syntax Highlighting**: Full Python syntax highlighting with One Dark theme
+- **IntelliSense/Autocomplete**: Built-in functions, keywords, methods, and DSA helper classes
+- **Smart Indentation**: Automatic Python-style indentation
+- **Line Numbers**: Displayed in the gutter for easy reference

+See the [Sandbox documentation](sandbox.md#code-editor-features) for full editor feature details.

+### Visualization Tab

+The Visualization tab provides a dedicated full-panel view for understanding algorithm execution:

+- **Code Panel**: Shows the solution code with line-by-line highlighting synchronized with execution
+- **Variables Panel**: Displays variable state at each step
+- **Data Structure Canvas**: Visual representations of arrays, linked lists, trees, and graphs
+- **Playback Controls**: Reset, Back, Play/Pause, Step, and speed slider

-### Visualization
+### Solution Visualization

-Code execution visualization reuses the existing sandbox visualization system:
-- Step-by-step execution trace
+Users can visualize the built-in solution's execution step-by-step:

+1. Open a problem and click the "Solution" tab
+2. Click "Show Solution" to reveal the solution code
+3. Click "Visualize Solution" to run the solution through the sandbox
+4. The Visualize tab will open automatically, showing:
+   - The solution code with current line highlighted
-- Variable state at each step
+   - Variable state changes at each step
-- Data structure visualizations (arrays, linked lists, trees)
+   - Data structure visualizations (arrays with pointer highlights, linked lists, trees, graphs)
+   - Playback controls with adjustable speed

+This helps users understand not just what the solution does, but how it works step-by-step.

 ## Usage